ndejong/telegram-interface/README.md

 ### Usage
 ```
-$ telegram-interface --help
-usage: telegram-interface [-h] [-f <filename>] [-o <filename>] [-c] [-g] [-u]
+usage: telegram-interface [-h] [-c <filename>] [-f <filename>] [-o <filename>]
-                          [-C <filename>] [-d]
+                          [-g] [-u] [--csv] [-d]

-Telegram Interface v0.1.1
+Telegram Interface v0.1.4

 optional arguments:
   -h, --help     show this help message and exit
+  -c <filename>  Configuration file to use (required)
   -f <filename>  Data filename to use.
-If the file already exists it will be
+If the data-file already exists it will
-                 loaded as input without connecting to Telegram, thus allowing
+                 be loaded as input without connecting to Telegram thus
-                 a reload of a previous run.
-By default a filename is auto-
+                 allowing a reload of a previous run.
+By default a filename is
-                 generated in the <cwd>.
+                 auto-generated in the current-working-directory.
-  -o <filename>  Output filename, by default to <stdout>.
+  -o <filename>  Output filename, by default output is sent to <stdout>.
-  -c, --csv      Output in flattened CSV format.
   -g, --group    Output names of groups that the Telegram user is a member of,
                  combine with -u to obtain the users within these groups.
   -u, --user     Output names of the users that the Telegram user has
                  visibility on.
-  -C <filename>  Override the configuration file to read, else search for
-                 telegram-interface.yml in common paths.
+  --csv          Output in flattened CSV format.
-  -d, --debug    Debug level logging output (default: False).
+  -d, --debug    Debug level logging output.

 A quick tool for listing the Telegram Messenger groups that a user-account is
 invited into and listing the users within groups.